-0 2 How useful are Sources B and C to an historian studying the rivalry between Germany and Britain before the First World War?
+0 2 How useful are Sources B and C to an historian studying the war at sea?

 Explain your answer using Sources B and C and your contextual knowledge.

 [12 marks]

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.